 Pressure to bully

 Seeing friends bullying others in person or online (cyberbullying) can make you feel pressured to get involved.
-It might seem okay at the time, but later you feel embarrassed, guilty or ashamed.
+It might seem okay at the time, but later you might feel embarrassed, guilty or ashamed.

 Pressure to diet or body-build

 If your friends have strict diet or workout regimens, you might feel like you also need to achieve the ‘perfect’ body.
-But worrying about your body image can leave you feeling burned out and stressed about how you look.
-Are you bored with calculating the nutritional value of everything you eat?
+But worrying about your body image can leave you feeling burnt out and stressed about how you look.
+Are you bored with or anxious about calculating the nutritional value of everything you eat?
 Are your workouts feeling lacklustre, because you’d rather be doing something else?
 If you recognise yourself in these scenarios, maybe you’re dieting or working out just to fit in with your mates.